-The number of employees available for assignment is what remains when the number vacancies are subtracted from the authorized number and then subtracted by the number of employees unable to work due to injuries, military leave, administrative duty/leave for procedural or disciplinary reasons, or unavailable for assignment because they are still in training.
+The number of employees available for assignment is what remains when the number vacancies are subtracted from the authorized number and then subtract the number of employees unable to work due to injuries, military leave, administrative duty/leave for procedural or disciplinary reasons, or unavailable for assignment because they are still in training.
 Again, this "available" number fluctuates, but over the course of the year, the average number of "available" employees are always lower than the number of "actual" employees.
 This is a constant issue when determining schedules and assignments while trying to provide the best possible service to the community.

 The Cape Coral Police Department continually reviews calls for service and the number of employees available to meet them.
 Future requests to change the size of the Department will be based on these reviews.
-For instance, for FY20 we added an additional squad of traffic officers to address the growing number of traffic related complaints.
+For instance, we recently added an additional four officers to our school resource officer program; this addition was funded by a federal grant with minimal impact to our City budget this year.
 Additionally, the organizational structure of the Department is flexible, and subject to modification if those changes will benefit the community.